python/cpython/Doc/library/threading.rst

 several condition variables must share the same lock.
 The lock is part of the condition object: you don't have to track it separately.

-A condition variable obeys the :term:`context manager` protocol: using the ``with`` statement acquires the associated lock for the duration of the enclosed block.
+A condition variable obeys the :ref:`context manager protocol <with-locks>`: using the ``with`` statement acquires the associated lock for the duration of the enclosed block.
 The :meth:`~Condition.acquire` and :meth:`~Condition.release` methods also call the corresponding methods of the associated lock.

 Other methods must be called with the associated lock held.
 The :meth:`~Condition.wait` method releases the lock, and then blocks until